saichn/Transfer-Learning-for-Cricket-Shot-Detection-with-AlexNet/README.md

-# Cricket Shot Detection using Transfer Learning
+# Cricket Shot Classification using Transfer Learning

 ## Overview

-This repository contains code for detecting different types of cricket shots using **transfer learning** with a pre-trained AlexNet model.
+This repository contains code for classifying different types of cricket shots using **transfer learning** with a pre-trained AlexNet model.
 We focus on classifying four distinct cricket shots: **drive**, **leg glance-flick**, **pull shot**, and **sweep**.
 The approach leverages the feature extraction capabilities of the AlexNet architecture while adapting it for our specific classification task.

 <div style="text-align: center;">
     <img src="images/overview.png" alt="Model Architecture" width="800">